What Not to Do in Italy

 4. Waiting in line for tourist attractions

-Almost all the most popular museums, churches, and historic sites in Italy have skip-the-line tickets you can purchase online in advance.
-The Colosseum, Vatican Museum, Uffizi Gallery, Michelangelo’s David, and the Doge Palace are just a few of the places in Italy that offer skip-the-line tickets.
+The good news is almost all the most popular museums, churches, and historical sites in Italy have skip-the-line tickets you can purchase online in advance.

 5. Tipping